• Skip to primary navigation

 • Pantry staples – honey, olive oil, lemon juice, salt and pepper

-Pro Tip: to de-seed a pomegranate – cut in half and hold over bowl of water and hit the back of the pomegranate with a wooden spoon.
+Pro Tip: to de-seed a pomegranate – cut it in half and hold it over a bowl of water and hit the back of the pomegranate with a wooden spoon.
 The seeds will fall into the water and you can scoop them out.

-Step 1: Toss the cubed squash in olive oil, season with salt and pepper and roast at 450º until browned and tender, but not mushy.
+Toss the cubed squash in olive oil, season with salt and pepper and roast at 450º until browned and tender, but not mushy.
 This will take about 30 minutes and can be done in advance.
-Remove and sprinkle with za’atar seasoning and let cool for15 minutes.
+Remove and sprinkle with za’atar seasoning and let cool for 15 minutes.

 Roasted butternut squash on a baking pan.